Email or through Blackboard Collaborate

 4. Use terminology unique to the study of psychology.

 5. Describe accepted approaches and standards in psychological assessment and evaluation.

 6. Identify factors in physiological and psychological processes involved in human behavior.

 In order to receive your AC Connect Email, you must log in through AC Connect at https://acconnect.actx.edu .

 If you are an active staff or faculty member according to Human Resources, use "Exchange".
 All other students, use "AC Connect (Google) Email".

-I expect you all to attend class, participate in class, be prepared for class, and respect everyone else who is the classroom.
-No cell phones ringers on.
-If you are waiting on an important call you must talk with me before class so I am aware.
-If you decided to leave the classroom to answer the phone please do not return.
-If you leave and come back, you have interrupted my class twice and that is unacceptable.
-NO texting!
-If it is so important that you have to text right away, you may leave and please do not return.
-If you do miss class it is your responsibility to get the material you missed.
-I will be giving assignments during class that will be due the next class so if you miss you will miss that assignment unless you contact me or someone else in the class.
-It is your responsibility!!
-I do not take make-up work.
+I expect you all to attend class, check-up online, participate in class, be prepared for class discussion and exams, and respect everyone else who is the class.
+It is your responsibility to let me know if you are going to miss class and/or an assignment.
+I do not take make-up work, so waiting until after you are already missed will hurt you grade.
+Contact me the same day you have missed so we can get something worked out.
+After the fact leaves me little room to work with you.
 Each student is expected to engage in academic honesty and refrain from cheating and/or plagiarism.
 This means that although that some of this class is online you should be doing your own work.
-I whole heartedly expect you to use your notes and books on all assignments and exams, you just may not use your friend or classmates.
-All students are expected to be tolerant and respectful of other students.
+I whole heartedly expect you to use your notes and books on all assignments and quizzes, you just may not use your friend or classmates.
+All students are expected to be tolerant and respectful of other students’ responses within class.
 There will be zero tolerance for any type of harassment!!
 I want this to be an environment everyone can learn and feels safe!!